Gary parents speak out after son with autism gets “most annoying male” award

 “So when they called him up, they’re calling the names, and they were like, ‘most annoying male award,’” he said.
 I wasn’t expecting that, not for an autistic kid, at all.”

-Akilis didn’t understand that the ward was pointing out and making fun of his behavior, and was so proud he wanted to show his mother the trophy.
+Akalis didn’t understand that the award was pointing out and making fun of his behavior, and was so proud he wanted to show his mother the trophy.

 His mother, Estella Castejon, said when she saw the award, she couldn’t believe it.
 She called the school immediately.